 In other words, if a resident of another state dies while owning a home in Florida, such as a rental or vacation home, then the executor of the deceased person’s estate must start a separate Florida probate just to handle the Florida property.

 Ancillary administration proceedings are governed by Florida Statute 734.102.
-Just like with the regular probate procedure, the first step in ancillary administration is to appoint a personal representaive.
+Like regular probate, the first step in ancillary administration is to appoint a personal representative.

-Formal probate is filed when the total estate value exceeds $75,000 or in any size estate that requires the probate court’s action or intervention (such as transfer of real estate, creditor claims, or matters concerning the heirs).
+Formal probate is required when the total estate value exceeds $75,000 or a probate estate of any size that requires the probate court’s intervention (such as transfer of real estate, creditor claims, or matters concerning the heirs).

 Formal probate is conducted by a person appointed by the court to be the decedent’s personal representative.
-The personal representative works on behalf of the decedent to administer the probate estate and represent the decedent in any other legal matters.
+The personal representative works the decedent’s behalf to administer the probate estate and represent the decedent in any other legal matters.
 A personal representative must be represented by an attorney in all legal matters before the probate court.

-The personal representative’s primary duty is to protect and preserve the probate assets and to see that the assets are invested in a prudent and cautious manner.
+The personal representative’s primary duty is to protect and preserve the probate assets and see that the assets are invested prudently and cautiously.
 The personal representative has possession and control of all assets of the estate during a Florida probate.

-In most cases, the court will appoint as personal representative the person nominated in the decedent’s will.
+In most cases, the court will appoint the person nominated in the decedent’s will as personal representative.
 If a will does not nominate a personal representative, or if the nominee is ineligible, unable, or unwilling to serve as personal representative, or if there is no will, the court selects a qualified personal representative.

-A person nominated as personal representative may decline appointment.
+A person nominated as a personal representative may decline the appointment.
 Once appointed, the court may remove a personal representative for cause such as failure to properly conduct the probate proceeding.
-A party to a probate proceeding may petition the court to remove a personal representative for cause.
+Any party to a probate proceeding may petition the court to remove a personal representative for cause.

-Florida law considers the personal representative to be a “fiduciary” (a person in a position of special faith, trust, and reliance).
-The personal representative has a fiduciary duty toward the decedent’s creditors and heirs and has a duty to properly conduct the probate proceeding.
-Personal representatives are entitled to a reasonable fee for their service and to be reimbursed for any personal money spent for probate administration such as attorney’s fees, filing fees, and costs.
-Section 733.617, Florida Statutes states guidelines about reasonable personal representative fees.
+Florida law considers the personal representative a “fiduciary” (a person in a position of special faith, trust, and reliance).
+The personal representative has a fiduciary duty toward the decedent’s creditors and heirs and must conduct the probate proceeding properly.
+Personal representatives are entitled to a reasonable fee for their services and to be reimbursed for any personal money spent for probate administration, such as attorney’s fees, filing fees, and costs.
+Section 733.617 of the Florida Statutes states guidelines about reasonable personal representative fees.
 Section 733.6171 expresses guidelines about reasonable probate attorney’s fees based upon a percentage of the probate estate.
 Most practicing probate attorneys charge clients less than the statutory attorney’s fees.

 Florida Probate Procedure